kunaldudhavat/Personalized-text-to-image-generator/README.md

 1. Firstly download the zip file containing the repository and extract it.
 2. Download the pretrained stable diffusion model from the link and save it under the folder models/stable-diffusion-v1/.
 3. Then setup a conda environment which has all dependencies necessary for the model to run.
-For setting up the environment, run the below command:
+For setting up the environment, run the below command:<br/>
 `conda env create -f environment.yml`
 4. Once the environment is created, you can activate the environment using the command: conda activate vico